tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

   .forEach(number => console.log(number));
 ```

 Can you see the similarities?
-You could say an Observable is a lazily-evaluated array.
+You could say an Observable is an array, but you don't get all the values at once.
+Plus, there's no fixed length.

 -  Now we've gone over the basics of observables, we'll get into the more advanced stuff.
-Unlike traditional event API's, like `EventEmitter` and `EventTarget`
+Unlike traditional event API's, like `EventEmitter` and `EventTarget`, you can declaratively 'pipe' values from your observable into functions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDE3MDQ5NTcwLC0xMjc4NzA2MDM1XX0=
+eyJoaXN0b3J5IjpbLTEyMzAzOTQ5NDMsNDE3MDQ5NTcwLC0xMj
+c4NzA2MDM1XX0=
 -->